-Filed - A document [shall be deemed] is considered to have been filed on the date of postmark if mailed, or on the date of receipt, if transmitted by other means to O[R-]regon OSHA, DCBS, or the WCB[by other means].
+Filed - A document is considered to have been filed on the date of postmark if mailed, or on the date of receipt, if transmitted by other means to Oregon OSHA, DCBS, or the WCB.

-First aid - Any one-time treatment and subsequent observation of minor scratches, cuts, burns, splinters, or similar injuries [which]that do not ordinarily require medical care.
+First aid - Any one-time treatment and subsequent observation of minor scratches, cuts, burns, splinters, or similar injuries that do not ordinarily require medical care.
 Such one-time treatment and subsequent observation is considered first aid even though it is provided by a physician or registered professional personnel.

-Fixed place of employment - The entire facility maintained by an employer at one general location, and operations provided from that facility regardless of the size or number of departments or buildings in the facility.
+Fixed place of employment - The entire facility maintained by an employer at one general location, and operations provided from that facility, regardless of the size or number of departments or buildings in the facility.
 For the purpose of determining repeat violations, fixed place of employment includes employers or owners engaged in construction activity who will be at a single worksite continuously for more than 24 months.
 Forest activities are excluded as are construction sites established for a period of 24 months or less.

-Hazard - A condition, practice, or act [which]that could result in an injury or illness to an employee.
+Hazard - A condition, practice, or act that could result in an injury or illness to an employee.

-Health [H]hazard - Health hazards mean carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, biological agents, and harmful physical stress agents.

-Imminent danger - A condition, practice, or act [which]that exists in any place of employment and could reasonably be expected to cause death or serious physical harm immediately.
+Health hazard - Health hazards mean carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, biological agents, and harmful physical stress agents.
+Imminent danger - A condition, practice, or act that exists in any place of employment and could reasonably be expected to cause death or serious physical harm immediately.

 Injury or illness - An injury or illness is an abnormal condition or disorder.
 Injuries include cases such as, but not limited to, a cut, fracture, sprain, or amputation.
-Illnesses include both acute and chronic illnesses, such as, but not limited to, [a] skin disease, respiratory disorder, or poisoning.
+Illnesses include both acute and chronic illnesses, such as, but not limited to, skin disease, respiratory disorder, or poisoning.
 (Note: Record injuries and illnesses only if they are new, work-related cases that meet one or more of the recording criteria.)

-Inspection - An official examination of a place of employment by a [G]compliance [G]officer to determine if an employer is in compliance with the Act.
-[An inspection may be classified as:]
+Inspection - An official examination of a place of employment by a compliance officer to determine if an employer is in compliance with the Act.